 The residents of a space hotel have to make friends after an external crisis means they’re stuck inside (sound familiar?).
 It’s a variety of non-human, alien species, and they use the time together to learn more about each other.

 This is the sort of character work where Becky Chambers really shines – I love how truly alien they feel – not just humans in face paint, they have different social structures, cultural habits, physical biology.
 There are almost no humans in the book, and they’re treated as a bit of a curiosity – it made me reflect on what I think of as “normal”.
 (I particularly enjoyed an extended discussion of the weirdness of cheese.)

 It’s the final entry in the Wayfarers series of space operas, which I adore.

 This is a tale of self-discovery and acceptance.
-Georgia is going to university looking for “one true love”, but realises she’s actually ace-aro – after learning what ace-aro actually is (asexual, aromantic) – and she has to navigate these new feelings without hurting her two best friends or her roommate.
+Georgia is going to university looking for “one true love”, but realises she’s actually ace-aro – after learning that ace-aro is a thing (asexual, aromantic) – and she has to navigate these new feelings without hurting her two best friends or her roommate.

-I’m somewhere in the ace-aro probability cloud and this book felt very authentic to me.
-It resonated strongly (almost painfully so); I made a lot of the same mistakes as Georgia.
-I only wish I’d been able to read something like this when I was at university.
+I’m somewhere in the ace-aro probability cloud and this book resonated strongly with me (almost painfully so); I made a lot of the same mistakes as Georgia.
+I only wish I’d been able to read something like this when I was at that age.

 I don’t have strong memories of 9/11 because I was quite young when it happened, and this book helped me understand why it left such an impact.

 It’s a collection of quotes from different people, carefully combined into a single timeline to tell a striking story.
 The audiobook has a cast of actors interspersed with real audio, and I think it worked better than if I’d read it on the printed page.

 A memoir from the son of the first Black systems engineer at IBM.
 It’s a powerful account of the intersection of race relations and the tech industry, and the struggles of being a Black man at a predominantly white company.